Private Guide in Japan: How to choose the Right English-speaking Guide

 The Licensed Tour Guide

 However, the biggest disadvantage might be the guidesā lack of flexibility, as they will most probably want to stick to their set itinerary.
-Japanese licensed guides usually donāt create custom tour for their clients but they have a set route, with a tight schedule, and they unfold a history class routine speech, which can be boring.
+Japanese licensed guides usually donāt create custom tours for their clients but they have a set route, with a tight schedule, and they unfold a history class routine speech, which can be boring.
 Notwithstanding the fact that their English proficiency might not be the best.
-Their rates are very expensive: up to Ā„40 or 50,000 (~US$338.20) for a half a day tour, and it usually doesnāt include their meal or transportation fees!
+Their rates are very expensive: up to Ā„40 or 50,000 (~US$334.30) for a half a day tour, and it usually doesnāt include their meal or transportation fees!

 The Volunteer Guide

 As a consequence, their availability is very limited (often only on the weekends) and private tours are out of the question.
-As they do not provide a contracted service, it is not possible to secure the tour date or to complain if the service is not of the expected quality or canceled.
+As they do not provide a contracted service, it is not possible to secure the tour date or to complain if the service is not of the expected quality or even abruptly canceled.

 The Expatriate Freelance Guide

 It has increasingly been easy to find expats freelancing as guides on the InternetĀ š¶ over the last years.
-However, many of them are foreigners who married Japanese citizens and have a hard time finding a fixed or long-term job in Japan, mainly due their lack of suitable Japanese-language proficiency.
+However, many of them are foreigners who married Japanese citizens and have a hard time finding a fixed or long-term job in Japan, mainly due to their lack of suitable Japanese-language proficiency.

 The last point is the most problematic: How is it possible to label oneself a professional guide when not being able to read a map, a sign or a restaurant menu properly, discuss with locals on any subject or ask for information in Japanese?
 Moreover, they, too, often have their own set itinerary and donāt try to personalize the experience.